mfarahani31/ReviewService/README.md

 # ReviewService

-A spring boot project for manage reviews of products
+A spring boot project for manage reviews of products in an E-Shop

 Used Technologies: